 In Irish public discourse around maternity care, distressing experiences are often attributed to conservative Catholicism and anti-choice sentiment.
 However, in survey responses, the Amendment’s focus on risk to ‘unborn life’ gelled with purportedly secular biomedical foetocentric risk discourses.
 Some women associated the Amendment with ‘active management’ of labour.
 The majority gave birth in hospital; only two women said that their HCPs invoked the Amendment when denying access to home birth.
 Active management of labour is connected to the late-twentieth-century dominance of a biomedical obstetric-led model of childbirth care in Ireland and elsewhere in the West.
 Under this model, the fetus is fragile and susceptible to the inherent risks of pregnancy.
-This model both legitimates active management, encourages intervention and constructs less medicalised modes of childbirth - including woman-centred midwifery models- as intrinsically dangerous.
-Inevitably, its risk discourses are reinforced by practitioners’ and HSE perceptions of legal liability for birth injuries, and by lack of staff resources and its impact on organisation of care.
-Within this model, HCPs are positioned as directors of pregnancy and childbirth responsible for preventing harm to the fetus the and pregnant person.
-The woman is treated as passive, vulnerable, but “responsible for, and able to control, the health of their own body that of their fetus.”
+This model legitimates active management, encourages intervention, and constructs less medicalized modes of childbirth – including woman-centred midwifery models – as intrinsically dangerous.
+Inevitably, its risk discourses are reinforced by practitioners’ and HSE perceptions of legal liability for birth injuries, and by lack of staff resources and its impact on the organization of care.
+Within this model, HCPs are positioned as directors of pregnancy and childbirth responsible for preventing harm to the fetus and the pregnant person.
+The woman is treated as passive and vulnerable, but ‘responsible for, and able to control, the health of their own body that of their fetus’.
 This division of responsibility means that women can be constructed as potentially risking the fetus’ safety and requiring technocratic management for its sake.
-Several respondents were accused of deliberately or irresponsibly risking their fetus’ life.
+Several respondents were accused of deliberately or irresponsibly risking their fetus’ life:

 While pregnant, I was told that by refusing induction at gestation 40 weeks and 10 days, I was placing my bab[y’s] life at risk.
 That my baby could be stillborn, I was given figures of stillborn deaths if I went past this gestation.
-(Lily)

-I was delaying things I was endangering my baby by refusing to allow labour to be induced/speeded up. [...]
-I was frequently told this wasn’t about what I wanted it was about getting the baby out safely and that was the only important thing.(Deborah)
+I was delaying things I was endangering my baby by refusing to allow labour to be induced/speeded up ...
+I was frequently told this wasn’t about what I wanted it was about getting the baby out safely and that was the only important thing.

-I believe [the Amendment] provides a justification and imperative to ignore the right to informed consent in labour and birth … When refusing non-essential elective induction techniques I was told I couldn’t refuse, they were happening, as this was best for the baby (Emily)
+I believe [the Amendment] provides a justification and imperative to ignore the right to informed consent in labour and birth … When refusing non-essential elective induction techniques I was told I couldn’t refuse, they were happening, as this was best for the baby.

 [I was t]old several times by the consultant that if I waited past 12 days that they would not be responsible for a dead baby.
-(Tess)

 Risk discourses circulated and shaped relationships between woman and fetus as subjects in childbirth, and their responsibilities to each other.
-Survey responses identify a fetal subject, called ‘the baby’, who was vulnerable to multiple risks, much wider than the constitutionally prescribed risk to life.
+Survey responses identified a fetal subject, called ‘the baby’, who was vulnerable to multiple risks, much wider than the constitutionally prescribed risk to life.
 Sometimes the risks to the baby were not specified.
-Women were reminded of the baby’s needs, welfare, safety or best interests.
+Women were reminded of the baby’s needs, welfare, safety, or best interests.
 These could trump women’s preferences.
-Respondents were told that HCPs would do “whatever is necessary” and birth plans were “quickly discarded” without consultation if judged to present fetal safety concerns.
+Respondents were told that HCPs would do ‘whatever is necessary’, and birth plans were ‘quickly discarded’ without consultation if judged to present fetal safety concerns.